Orphan wells in Alberta, Canada: Current overview

 In 2017, of the estimated 450,000 AER oil and gas registered wells in the province, 150,000 were no longer producing but were not remediated, and 92,000 were inactive with no set value.
 A 2021 Alberta Liabilities Disclosure Project report, "The Big Clean", that accessed AER data through a Freedom of Information (FOIP) request, estimated that Alberta had 300,000 unreclaimed wells and that it would cost from $40 to $70 billion to clean them up.
 This cost estimate does not include unreclaimed pipelines and pumping stations.
 The ALDP, an independent, nonpartisan research organization that provides "government-level data" on liabilities related to the oil and gas industry in Alberta, seeks solutions to—what they describe as—a "growing liabilities crisis".

 Unreclaimed wells are inactive wells that may be orphaned or legally-licensed.
-Some unreclaimed wells may have been sealed off, while some have began or completed remediation or reclamation of the well site.
+Some unreclaimed wells may have been sealed off, while some have begun or completed remediation or reclamation of the well site.
 Under current AER regulations, it is legal for operators to leave well reclamation suspended indefinitely, this is not the case in some oil producing states, such as North Dakota.
 Daryl Bennett, who represents landowners through both My Landman Group and Action Surface Rights "in disputes involving resource companies", said that there were 170,000 unreclaimed sites that require cleaning.
 These unreclaimed wells were licensed by the province to oil and gas operators under Alberta's mineral rights provision, by which landowners only have surface—not below the surface mineral rights—and have no right of refusal to prevent a well being drilled on their property.
 When the wells were producing, landowners benefitted, as operators pay an annual fee to lease and access the site.
 When operators go bankrupt or simply cannot be relocated, landowners are left with these aging wells with no recourse.
 By 2001, there were about 59,000 farms with at least one well on their property.
 By 2023, wells and pumpjacks dot the landscape across much of rural Alberta with a well for almost every 1.4 km2.